View on GitHub

 Example topology of AD DS extended to Azure

-Azure AD Domain Services
+Entra ID Domain Services

 If setting up and managing the entire stack of resources needed to extend your Active Directory to Azure seems too much, there is a managed service that does the same thing.
 In a way.

-If Azure AD Connect synchronises Active Directory with your Azure AD tenant, Azure AD Domain Services sets up an opposite data flow.
-The service will deploy Domain Controllers, configure Active Directory Domain Services and set up the synchronisation from your AzureAD tenant towards the Active Directory domain.
+If Entra ID Connect synchronises Active Directory with your Entra ID tenant, Entra ID Domain Services sets up an opposite data flow.
+The service will deploy Domain Controllers, configure Active Directory Domain Services and set up the synchronisation from your Entra ID tenant towards the Active Directory domain.
 As a result, you get a managed Active Directory Domain Services environment connected to the Azure Virtual Network(s) of your choice.
 You can deploy multiple instances, or replica sets, even across multiple Azure regions.
 Each replica set will consist of two Domain Controllers configured in a zone-redundant topology (if the region supports Availability Zones).

 If it’s starting to sound too good to be true, you’re onto something.
-Although AAD DS is a fantastic service, several limitations will dictate whether the managed AD offering is for you or you will be forced to go the traditional route.
+Although Entra DS is a fantastic service, several limitations will dictate whether the managed AD offering is for you or you will be forced to go the traditional route.

 The most critical limitations include the following: